Anchorsify/Anchorsify.github.io/_projects/Katon.md

 - Speed: 8
 - Seal Speed: 6

 Effects: Your opponent is covered in the flammable saliva.
-If they are hit by a Katon technique, the saliva ignites, applying an Ignite 5 effect to the unfortunate victim.
+If they are hit by any other Katon technique, the saliva ignites, applying an Ignite 5 effect to the unfortunate victim.
 The severity of this effect is increased by 2 for each rank the jutsu is above E (7 for a D-rank jutsu, 9 for a C-rank, and so forth).

 #### --( Nenshou Yari no Jutsu - Burning Spear Technique )--
 This jutsu creates a polearm out of pure flame, which the user can hold unharmed (and without lighting their clothes on fire).
 Konoha once tried to have a treaty passed to ban the use of this technique, though nobody else quite understands what all the fuss is about.